bradrogan/hangman/README.md

 # hangman

-I wanted to try out Clojure, so I made a simple hangman game for a learning exercise.
+A simple hangman game created to try learn a little Clojure.

+`lein run`